ZJU-SEC/Cargo-Ecosystem-Monitor/Code/rust_deps/README.md

 If you have run this tool, there will be extra tables in DB which are old.
 You should drop all these tables.

+5. Run!

+Be sure that you have corretly set up your database according to our guide in the project root directory.
+Moreover, if you can't connect to database, there might be sth wrong with the connection, including port(sometimes 5432, and sometimes 5434) and else.

 ### Architecture

 We seperate several threads to resolve crates.
 The main thread will: